 Had they succeeded, the Nazis planned to kill most of the Slavic population of Europe and to enslave the rest.
 They intended to impose a totalitarian system of government that indoctrinated all people in the culture of ‘One people, one state, one leader’.
 The white people of France, Britain and other conquered territories would have been forced to adopt German culture (adulterated with Nazi politics), abandoning their own cultures and notions of democracy.
 Jews would have been eliminated.
 Blacks and Asians would have experienced a brutal new imposition of racist colonialism.
 Most of the history of the Western world would have been expunged and replaced with a glorification of ‘Aryan civilization’ that was bigoted, conservative, antiscientific, and fictitious.
 Women’s liberation and sexual liberation would have vanished.
 Artistic creativity would have been shackled to the service of Nazi propaganda.
 Narrow-mindedness, self-censorship, ignorance and wasteful bureaucracy would have crushed human potential throughout the ‘thousand year reich’, and we would now be in a century immeasurably poorer, duller and more fearful.

 Or maybe not.
 Certainly there are Americans alive today who seem to think that the American war to defeat fascism and imperialism was a wasted effort.
 There are Nazis in America!
-And there is an American president who thinks that some of these neo-Nazis are good people.
+And for a while there was an American president who thought that some of these neo-Nazis are good people.

 From May to August 1945, the American war effort was focused on the defeat of Japan.
 This was ultimately achieved after the atomic bombing of Hiroshima on 6 August and Nagasaki on 9 August, leading to Japanese surrender on 15 August.
 It is generally accepted that the atomic bombs were dropped on a nation that was already destined to be defeated, but that the horrendous destruction wrought by the bombs precipitated a surrender that might not have come for several more months.